modofunjs/modofun/README.md

 ## Quick Start

+modfun routes functions according to the operation name, which is the first component of the application's path:

+> /**[operation name]**/[param 0]/[param 1]/[param 2]/...

-Works with traditional request/response handlers like those expected by Google Cloud Functions and Express:
+It works with traditional request/response handlers like those expected by Google Cloud Functions and Express:

 ```js
 var modfun = require('modfun')